Ihsoj-Mahos/Combinatorial_Computing/Week_1/README.md

 # Week 1

 In this week, we shall be focusing upon Computer Representation of Mathematical Objects.
 The content to be covered is given below.
-Though we will evventually focus on the implementation, a lot of math is going to be involved in this SoC.
-So, it is highly encouraged for you to ask doubts :)
+Though we will eventually focus on the implementation, a lot of math is going to be involved in this SoC.
+So, it is highly encouraged for you to ask doubts on the whatsapp group :)

 ## Reading